ronnieholm/FSharp-onion-architecture-sample/README.md

 - Integration tests with the ability to fake any dependency.
 - Database migrations and initial data seeding.
 - ASP.NET health checks for memory and database.
-- Architecture decision
+- Architecture decision records under `docs/architecture-decision-records`.
-  decords under `docs/architecture-decision-records`.

 The Scrum domain was chosen because it offers sufficient complexity and everyone is familiar with it, though most aspects of the application is illustrated with